openzipkin/brave/brave-impl/README.md

 (host, port, service name) assigned.
 For a given service/application instance the endpoint only needs to be set once and will be reused for all submitted annotations.

-The EndPoint needs to be set using the EndPointSubmitter before any annotation/span is created.
+The EndPoint should be set using the EndPointSubmitter before any annotation/span is created.

-In the brave-resteasy-spring module the EndPoint is set in com.github.kristofa.brave.resteasy.BravePreProcessInterceptor.
+In the brave-resteasy-spring module the EndPoint is set in `com.github.kristofa.brave.resteasy.BravePreProcessInterceptor` when receiving the first request.

 ### Brave.getClientTracer ###